-Provide required information to the reporting party, including the reporting options and information on the disciplinary process and legal processes.

-- Coordinate on-campus or off-campus sexual assault crisis service center or domestic violence program. - Arrange possible interim school-based supportive measures to allow the reporting party to change academic, living, campus transportation, or working arrangements in response to the alleged sexual misconduct.
+- Provide required information to the reporting party, including the reporting options and information on the disciplinary process and legal processes. - Review a reporting party's rights and the institution's responsibilities regarding a protection order, no-contact order and any other lawful orders issued by the institution or court. - Coordinate on-campus or off-campus sexual assault crisis service center or domestic violence program. - Arrange possible interim school-based supportive measures to allow the reporting party to change academic, living, campus transportation, or working arrangements in response to the alleged sexual misconduct.